Some Dollar Tree investors see advantages if Family Dollar bid fails

-BOSTON (Reuters) - Some Dollar Tree Inc (DLTR.O) investors are crossing their fingers the company doesn’t succeed in its $8.5 billion takeover of Family Dollar Stores Inc FDO.N, saying it could expand and repurchase stock with the $305 million breakup fee while avoiding all the risk of a major acquisition.
+BOSTON, Sept 11 (Reuters) - Some Dollar Tree Inc investors are crossing their fingers the company doesn’t succeed in its $8.5 billion takeover of Family Dollar Stores Inc , saying it could expand and repurchase stock with the $305 million breakup fee while avoiding all the risk of a major acquisition.

 “I would rather see them (Dollar Tree) walk away, take the breakup fee and continue buying back a substantial amount of shares,” said Stephen Goddard, chief investment officer at London Company, a money manager that owns about 1.2 million Dollar Tree shares.
 Goddard said the money also could be reinvested in new stores.